SUJALSINGH7473/vcsHackon/README.md

 This command will start the application and open it in your default web browser at http://localhost:3000.

 ## Getting Started with Backend
-Follow these steps to set up and run the frontend of the project:
+Follow these steps to set up and run the backend of the project:

 ### Step 1: Clone the Repository